wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 TBD-URL may be used when downloading and refreshing the root zone data, as described in {{protocol-steps}}.
-Specifically, this IANA DNS root zone publication list MAY be used by the resolver software directly, or by the resolver's operating system, or by a network operator when configuring a resolver.
+Specifically, this IANA DNS root zone publication list MAY be used by the resolver software directly, or by the operating system a resolver is deployed on, or by a network operator when configuring a resolver.

 The contents of the IANA DNS root publication points file MUST verified as to its integrity as having come from IANA and MUST be verified as complete.

+The format of the IANA root zone data publication points file will consist of two parts, separated by a line containing four dashes and a newline ("----\\n").
+The top section of the file contain a newline delimited list of URLs {{?RFC2056}}.
+The second section, following the line containing four dashes, will contain a cryptographic checksum or signature.

-The format of the IANA root zone data publication points list will be a newline delimited file of URLs {{?RFC2056}}.
-URLs in the list may include any protocol capable of transferring DNS zone data, including HTTPS {{RFC9110}}, AXFR {{draft-hardaker-dnsop-dns-xfr-scheme}}, XoT
+URLs in the list may include any protocol capable of transferring DNS zone data, including HTTPS {{RFC9110}}, AXFR
+{{draft-hardaker-dnsop-dns-xfr-scheme}}, XoT
 {{draft-hardaker-dnsop-dns-xfr-scheme}}, etc.

 Any URLs that reference an unknown transfer protocol SHOULD be